Fogdoggy45/FS19_Ignition_Lock_Addon/README.md

 IF YOU PURCHASED THIS MOD, YOU WERE SCAMMED AND SHOULD DEMAND A REFUND!
 This mod is only found on GitHub!
-The original mod link is [placeholder link]
+The original mod link is https://github.com/Fogdoggy45/FS19_Ignition_Lock_Addon